China AI Monitoring Toolkit: A Developer's Guide to Tracking Labs, Models, and API Changes

 Improvements:

-- Add an “output format consistency” metric to monitoring, validated via JSON Schema.
+- Add an “output format consistency” metric to monitoring—validate responses against a JSON Schema.

-- Expand test suites with edge cases: long texts, multi-turn dialogues, special characters.
+- Expand test cases to include edge scenarios: long text, multi-turn dialogues, special characters.

-- Insert a lightweight “format normalization” middleware before output — to handle varying response styles gracefully.
+- Insert a lightweight “format normalization” middleware before output—ensuring compatibility across varying response styles.

-Key lesson: Monitoring shouldn’t just ask “Did something change?” — it must answer “What exactly changed, and how does it affect us?”
+Key takeaway: Monitoring shouldn’t just ask “Did it change?”—it must answer “What exactly changed?”

 VII.
 Frequently Asked Questions